 Rillie, who is responsible for the development of the Broncos' perimeter players, spent the 2010-11 season as the director of basketball operations.

-With Rillie on staff, Boise State has led the Mountain West each of the past two seasons.
-The Broncos averaged 76.2 points per game in 2013-14, the second-highest season average at Boise State in the last 38 years.
+With Rillie on staff, Boise State has led the Mountain West in scoring twice, and finished second in 2014-15 (72.1).
+The Broncos averaged 76.2 points per game in 2013-14, the second-highest season average at Boise State in nearly 40 years.

 Much of Boise State's scoring has come from the outside.
-The Broncos made 264 three-pointers in 2013-14, after making 249 in 2012-13.
-Those marks rank second and fourth, respectively, in single-season history at Boise State.
+The Broncos enter the NCAA Tournament with 291 three-pointers, the most in a single season in school history.
+The team made 264 in 2013-14 and 249 in 2012-13, the third- and fifth-highest single-season totals all-time at Boise State.

 In his debut season as an assistant, Rillie helped guide the Broncos' move to the Mountain West, which finished the season ranked fifth in the NCAA conference RPI - ahead of the ACC and Pac-12.